Joy Chen

 Joy's bio

-As Deputy Mayor of Los Angeles, Joy led economic and workforce development for one of the world’s most diverse cities, where more than 90 languages are spoken.
-Later, at the global executive search firm Heidrick & Struggles, she recruited Fortune 500 CEOs across North America, Europe, and Asia.
-In a moment of unexpected serendipity, her leadership blog went viral in China, launching her as a bestselling author and founder of a training organization that has empowered millions across Asia and the Americas.
+As Deputy Mayor of Los Angeles, Joy spearheaded economic and workforce development in one of the world’s most diverse cities,home to speakers of more than 90 languages.
+She then joined the global executive search firm Heidrick & Struggles, recruiting Fortune 500 CEOs across North America, Europe, and Asia.

 To watch a 3-minute Wall Street Journal video feature on Joy's impact in China, please scroll down.